How To Sell Hats & Caps on Amazon

 This is an excellent option if you know a product will sell well and want to avoid delays or production issues.
 Once you have set up a seller account, you can use the Revenue Calculator to get a rough idea about referral fees.

 Our final option gives you the greatest control over the entire process.
-By using a third-party custom hat manufacturer, such as The/Studio, you can design products, order them in bulk, and store your stock in either your home or an Amazon warehouse.
+By using a third-party custom hat manufacturer, such as THE/STUDIO, you can design products, order them in bulk, and store your stock in either your home or an Amazon warehouse.
 Customers buy directly from you, meaning you have more say over price and other factors.
 You’ll also have a higher overall profit using this method, though it may take a little more work.

 4. Design Your Hats